-Plans or organizes preparation of requirements and specifications for monitoring systems.
+Plans, organizes and leads preparation of requirements and specifications for new and expanding monitoring systems.
 Oversees geophysical instrumentation, data acquisition, processing, archiving and retrieval activities for a complex, multi-station monitoring network with hundreds of channels of continuous seismic, geodetic or other geophysical data.
 Coordinates activities with other monitoring networks, evaluates and interprets nature of potential activities and resultant potential hazards.
-Plans monitoring station locations, installation, and repairs to be conducted by field staff.
+Plans priorities for monitoring station locations, installation, and repairs to be conducted by field staff.
+Negotiates permits and navigates environmental and cultural compliance requirements for geophysical monitoring stations and networks.
 Ensures efficient operation of real-time and near real-time data acquisition, processing, reporting and post-reporting activities. %